Annapurna Base Camp Trek

 Travel Insurance required during the Annapurna Base Camp Hike

-On any kind of high-altitude trekking, we recommend you for insurance.
+On any kind of high-altitude trekking, we recommend that you for insurance.
 Insurance is necessary to avoid any kinds of risks and mishaps from occurring.
 As you will be ascending to a higher altitude, there might be very few medical facilities.
 So, it would be better to have insurance before trekking.
 Also, ensure that your policy covers emergency evacuations, including helicopter rescues, which are costly but crucial in case of emergencies.

 Cost of Annapurna Base Camp Trek

 The Annapurna Base Camp Trek cost ranges from $900 to $1,500 per person, depending on the trekking package, Accommodation facilities, Meals, permits, modes of transportation, Guide and Porter services.
-On a standard itinerary, the Annapurna Base Camp Trek budget costs around $900 to $1100.
+On a standard itinerary, the Annapurna Base Camp Trek budget costs around $800 to $1000.
 If you customize the itinerary, the Annapurna base camp trek cost per person can range from higher to lower, depending on the above outlined factors as well.

 Annapurna Base Camp Trek Equipment Lists